 Like an unknown couple’s initials carved into a picnic table or a letter in a bottle that’s washed up on shore, there are messages to be found in every destination and hidden corner around the world.
 Now, Flickr cofounder Caterina Fake aims to capture and share them globally on Pinwheel, her new Hayes Valley startup.

 This town knows music.
 On any given night, you can find whatever genre you're jonesing to hear, sing, or dance along with.
 Here's a taste of what happened in the San Francisco music scene the past seven days...

 I first came to India in 2004 to heal after my mother’s death.
 I immediately found comfort in a place that was so completely foreign, and I welcomed the distraction from all-encompassing grief.
 Years later, after having three miscarriages, I returned to this place where I made peace with the loss of my mom, to heal once again, and start a family of my own.

 It's that time of year again—the flowers are blooming, the weather is getting warmer, and art students across the city are showing off their best work.
 Check out this year's batch of up-and-coming artists and designers at this series of shows put on by the San Francisco Art Institute, California College of the Arts, and Academy of Art University.
 Gallerists and museum curators will no doubt be out scouting this talent, so now's your chance to say you saw them here first.

 Essential SF knowledge in your inbox

-Sign up for our email newsletters to keep up on events, restaurants and SF haps.
+Sign up for our email newsletters for the latest on local food, culture, style, tech, and more.